simonspa/corryvreckan/src/modules/EtaCalculation/README.md

 **Status**: Functional

 ### Description
 This module performs a fit to obtain corrections for non-linear charge sharing, also know as the $`\eta`$-distribution.
-The distributions are calculated for multi-pixel clusters of any detector in analysis by comparing the in-pixel track position and the calculated cluster center position.
-It should be noted that clusters are only used if they have a row width or a column width of 2.
-Histograms for all available detectors are filled for both X and Y coordinate.
+The distributions are calculated for multi-pixel clusters of any detector in the analysis by comparing the track intercept and the calculated cluster centre position within a 2-pixel unit cell.

+The `\eta`-distribution is considered separately for the X and Y axes and is only calculated for clusters with a width of 2 in the respective axis.
+The position of the track and the cluster centre are compared relative to the 2-pixel width of the cluster, and plot in 2D and TProfile histograms.

 At the end of the run, fits to the recorded profiles are performed using the provided formulas.
 A printout of the resulting fit parameters is provided in the format read by the EtaCorrection module for convenience.